French Canadian Tourtieres Recipe

 - Pastry for four double-crust pies (9 inches)

 - 1. Coarsely chop the celery, carrots and onions; place in a food processor with garlic.
 Cover and process until finely chopped; set aside.

 - 2. In a stockpot or two Dutch ovens, cook vegetables, pork, veal and sausage until meat is no longer pink; drain.
 Stir in broth, parsley and seasonings.
-Reduce heat; cover and cook on low 20 minutes.
+Cover and cook over low heat 20 minutes.
 Stir in bread crumbs.

 - 3. Preheat oven to 400°.
 Line four 9-in. pie plates with bottom crusts; trim pastry even with edges.
 Fill each with about 4 cups filling.
 Roll out remaining pastry to fit tops of pies; place over filling.
 Trim, seal and flute edges.
 Cut slits in pastry.

-Cover edges of remaining pies loosely with foil.
-Bake at for 25 minutes.
-Reduce heat to 350°; remove foil and bake 15-20 minutes longer or until crusts are golden brown.
+Cover edges of pies loosely with foil.
+Bake for 25 minutes.
+Reduce heat to 350°.
+Remove foil and bake pies 15-20 minutes longer or until crusts are golden brown.

 Freeze option: Cover and freeze unbaked pies.
 To use, remove from freezer 30 minutes before baking (do not thaw).
 Preheat oven to 400°.
-Place pie on a baking sheet; cover edge loosely with foil.
+Place pie on a baking sheet; cover edges loosely with foil.
 Bake 25 minutes.
-Reduce heat to 350° remove foil and bake 50-60 minutes longer or until crusts are golden brown and a thermometer inserted in center reads 165°.
+Reduce heat to 350°.
+Remove foil.
+Bake pie 50-60 minutes longer or until crust is golden brown and a thermometer inserted in center reads 165°.
 Yield: 4 pies (8 servings each).

 1 piece: 469 calories, 29g fat (12g saturated fat), 76mg cholesterol, 672mg sodium, 31g carbohydrate (4g sugars, 1g fiber), 19g protein.

 "Anyone know how to cut this down to 1 pie??"